mnubo/Mnubo.SmartObjects.Client/README.md

 This SDK supports both synchronous and asynchronous (non-blocking) calls.
 As seen in examples below, for async calls, we pass the entity instance to be updated by the callback function.

-Client token authentication is supported.
-User token authentication is not supported yet.

 Prerequisites
 =============